dubersfeld/tiergarten-castle/README.md

   server-3.properties
   server-4.properties

-In each file edit the 3 lines:
+In each file edit the 3 lines (edit IP address according to your own system):
 ```
 broker.id=0
 ...